3 Ideas to Bring Your Community Engagement Online

 Public exchange has changed in unprecedented ways with the COVID-19 pandemic.
 Lockdowns and quarantines have forced brands to pursue online community engagement, particularly in the area of corporate social responsibility.

 Adapt to Online Community Engagement

 “Necessity is the mother of invention.”
 You’ve probably heard some version of that phrase by now.
 With traditional communication channels and impact avenues blocked off, corporate social responsibility teams must embrace new communication channels and repurpose old ones while delivering meaningful impact.

 CSR is going online.
 Online community engagement provides a universal and scalable way for corporate social responsibility professionals to reach the populations they serve.
 Yet businesses must exercise tact in how they adapt their community engagement strategy.
-In a rush to digitize conferences and deliver programs remotely, brands risk missteps that challenge their effectiveness and credibility of their corporate social responsibility program.
+In a rush to digitize conferences and deliver programs remotely, brands risk missteps that challenge the effectiveness and credibility of their corporate social responsibility program.

 Today’s companies are developing online community engagement strategies that will survive past the lockdowns.
 CSR professionals are leading the charge.
 Companies should consider three important factors as they translate their CSR strategy to online community engagement.

 The school at which your company volunteers is no longer open.
 The Special Olympics team your company coaches is off the court.

 In a time of social distancing, it is too easy to lose touch with community organizations that rely on in-person interactions.
 But these organizations have immediate needs that volunteers can address virtually as well.

 Communicate with your in-person partners and understand opportunities for virtual volunteering or engagement.
 Perhaps these partners have already considered creative virtual solutions to deliver on their core missions.
 For example, schools might facilitate volunteer-led book readings over video chat.